 So far, there are very few negatives!

 When you first start up the game, there is a lot to take in!
-While I have praised the game for it’s different game modes, the early stages can be a little confusing.
+While I have praised the game for its different game modes, the early stages can be a little confusing.
 The help system does an OK job of breaking you into the game, but I wouldn’t say it’s enough to explain things enough for you.
 For example, after you cast a spell you are supposed to let the events unfold (I.E. you capture the foundable or not).
-For the first two days I was tracing the post-spell swirl, thinking that I also had to trace this!
+For the first two days, I was tracing the post-spell swirl, thinking that I also had to trace this!
 This, I had pointed out to me, makes no difference.

 The second issue seems to be at bay for now, but I can easily see it becoming an issue in the future.
 With the increased game modes comes multiple fronts on which to level up.
 While the game seems very eager to dish out energy from Inns, you soon hit your limit, pushing you towards micro-transactions and expanding your inventory.
 The same goes for increasing other aspects of your character.
-While this is not an uncommon feature in mobile games, Niantic have been pretty ruthless in the past, and have been called out on it as a result.
-Hopefully this is not the case here as well.
+While this is not an uncommon feature in mobile games, Niantic has been pretty ruthless in the past, and have been called out on it as a result.
+Hopefully, this is not the case here as well.

 Overall, Harry Potter: Wizards Unite is a fun and engaging mobile game.
-The varied game modes makes for a unique gaming experience, much more so than simply ‘walking and capturing’.
-The aesthetic and feel of the game is ripped straight from the cinematic Wizarding World and if you’re a Harry Potter fan, you easily make that emotive connection with the game.
+The varied game modes make for a unique gaming experience, much more so than simply ‘walking and capturing’.
+The aesthetic and feel of the game are ripped straight from the cinematic Wizarding World and if you’re a Harry Potter fan, you easily make that emotive connection with the game.
 While some of the game aspects have the potential to be limited by the need for micro-transactions, so far they seem to be keeping a handle on it.
 So it’s only fair to remain positive.
 If you like Harry Potter and you like Pokemon GO, you’re gonna love this game!